top of page

 If philosophy is a practice of self-inquiry, my primary teaching goal is to empower my students to articulate, contextualize, and critique their own positions.
 Second, we aim to approach disagreement with others productively and with compassion.
 Bearing witness to students' self-discovery is a privilege of teaching, and I employ a variety of methods to bring this about dialogically.

 Nothing keeps wonder alive for me like witnessing students' first encounter with philosophical thinking.
 My approach to teaching introductory courses is one of collaborative passion.
 Each year, I teach several sections of "Philosophy and the Good Life" at Gannon University, a first year core course in thematic questions and abiding concerns of philosophical inquiry, in which we interrogate what it means to live well and how to pursue that goal.
 As a teaching fellow at Boston College, I regularly taught, as sole instructor, a full-year core seminar, "Philosophy of the Person," introducing students to key thinkers and questions in the western philosophical tradition, with an emphasis on ethics and questions of human nature.
-I have also taught "Foundations of Moral Philosophy" at RIT - Dubai, an experience that deeply enriched my appreciation of the social contexts that form our moral intuitions and the importance of dialogue in self-knowledge.

 To encourage students to consider philosophy's relevance beyond the classroom, and to engage students from a variety of interests and backgrounds, I often pair our core texts with materials from other disciplines, popular culture, or contemporary issues in the news.
 I am practiced teaching in multiple modalities including in-person, hybrid, and remote.